Unfortunately, this course is cancelled this summer due to COVID-19 regulations. We expect to be able to offer this course again next year.

 Our aim is to provide you with the latest evidence, knowledge and skills on the area of depression management and suicide prevention.
-Both are highly prevalent worldwide but they can be prevented and treated as long as a multidisciplinary approach is fostered.
+Both are highly prevalent worldwide but they can be prevented and treated with a multidisciplinary approach.
 In this summer school course we will address the holistic and evidence based modalities to prevent adverse incidents, foster harm reduction and increase the quality of life of patients and family having problems with mood disorders and/or self-destructive behaviour.

 The Faculty of Health at the University of Applied Science provides a two-week summer school course: depression management and suicide prevention.
 You will have the privilege of working with students from 10 to 15 different countries at the university level from various disciplines such as psychology, medicine, sociology, biology, political science, nursing and para-medic.
 The lectures and workshops will be provided by a competent team of experts who carry decades of clinical experience in working with depression and suicide cases.